Rehabilitation ServicesRehab Services: 336-846-0833

 Dr. Daniel Holchin, PT

 Daniel Holchin is from Taylorsville, N.C.
-He recently got married in June 2021, in June and he and his wife, Alex, are in the process of moving to Jefferson with their golden retriever, Honey.
+He recently got married in June 2021, and he and his wife, Alex, are in the process of moving to Jefferson with their golden retriever, Honey.
 Daniel enjoys spending time with friends and family.
 His hobbies include anything outdoors, including hunting, fishing, trapping and hiking.

 Western Carolina University